airacommunity/AIRA-User-Guide/F.3.07 Google Calender Activity.md

 -   Select Search Calendar Event App: Within the Google Calendar app, locate and select the Search Calendar Event app.
 -   Add to Workflow: Drag and drop the Search Calendar Event app into the AIRA workflow canvas and connect it to the relevant section of the workflow.
 -   Open App Settings: Double-click on the app to open its settings.
 -   Choose Connection: Select the appropriate connection to authenticate with Google Calendar.
+If Connection is not available click on add button to create a new connection.
+To know more about connections visit AIRA [Connections](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md).
 -   Select Calendar: Choose the calendar from which you want to search events.
 -   Specify Date Range: Define the start and end dates for the event search.
 Optionally, you can use variables to dynamically input date values.
 -   Save Settings: Click the submit button to save the app settings.